Zell Miller Scholarship

 Second Chance to Regain Zell Miller Scholarship

-Students are eligible to receive Zell Miller Scholarship until seven years from the date of the student’s high school graduation or home study completion.
+Students are eligible to receive Zell Miller Scholarship until 7 years from the date of the student’s high school graduation or home study completion.
 This expiration date will be June 30 of the seventh academic year.
-Please note: the only exception are students who received HOPE Scholarship prior to Fall semester 2011 that will have their eligibility expire on June 30, 2015.
+Please note: The only exception to the 7 year eligibility limit are students who received HOPE Scholarship prior to Fall semester 2011.
+These students eligibility will expire on June 30, 2015.

 For More Details